But what exactly will politicians and business leaders be doing during the conference - and which bits can the general public attend?

 - Thursday 4 November: Attendees will look at accelerating the global transition to clean energy

 - Friday 5 November: The summit will look at empowering youth and the wider public.
-It will also seek to demonstrate the critical role of public empowerment and education in climate action
+It will also seek to demonstrate the critical role of public empowerment and education in climate action.
+As part of this, education and climate change ministers will meet with young people to discuss the importance of education in creating ‘climate positive’ futures

 - Sunday 7 November: This will be a rest day for negotiators and other delegates

-- Monday 8 November: Delegates will talk about delivering the practical solutions needed for countries to adapt to climate impacts and address any loss and damage caused by climate change
+- Monday 8 November: Delegates will talk about delivering the practical solutions needed for countries to adapt to climate impacts and address any loss and damage caused by climate change.
+As part of this discussion, communities on the frontline of climate change will share their experiences of its worst effects

 - Wednesday 10 November: Negotiators will look at transport and how countries can transition across to zero emission means of getting about